rtherego/AB-Testing-R-Python/README.md

 # Initialising the test - Stating the hypothesis:
 Let's say we are testing whether the design changes made on a website improved its conversion rate.
 We have an old and new design which was viewed by two groups namely, Control who was shown the old design and Treatment group who was shown the new design.

-Message  𝐴  is titled: Share your experience at BrainStation!.
-Message  𝐵  is titled: Share your experience about your class!.